Li Dafang, Bai Ye Bai, 2007, Oil on canvas, 190 x 270 cm.

 By ULRIKE MUNTER

 The large-format oil-on-canvas paintings by artist Li Dafang (born in Shenyang in 1971, now living in Beijing) tell stories that happen between the times, between the Here and Now of his own current reality and the images and word sequences lodged in his memory.
-While the solo show in the capital places emphasis on current work, a retrospective review published for the exhibition allows reconstruction of the evolution of Li Dafang’s narrative strategies.
+While the solo show in the capital places the emphasis on his current work, a retrospective review published on the occasion of the exhibition allows for reconstructing the evolution of Li Dafang’s visual narrative strategies.

-The title that Li Dafang of the exhibition, Cui Ping Bei Li, blurs boundaries between fiction and reality by swapping one of the four characters that usually designate the location of his studio.
-This barren area at the edge of the megacity, not to found on any map, becomes a place of calmness for Li Dafang, so that warehouses and worksheds, piled-up building materials and dust-covered vegetation correspond to the scenes of paintings he creates.
+The very title that Li Dafang chose for the exhibition, Cui Ping Bei Li, blurs the boundaries between fiction and reality by swapping one of the four characters that usually designate the location of his studio.
+This barren area at the edge of the booming megacity, not to be found on any map, becomes a place of calmness for Li Dafang, so that the warehouses and worksheds, the piled-up building materials and the dust-covered vegetation are in apparent correspondence with the scenes of the paintings he creates there.

-It is these structures of reference between title and work, and also to other formal means of visual narration, that Li Dafang experiments with since the early 1990s.
-He makes use of the difference between painting and text specific to each medium: while in words, there can only be successive narration, the visual dimension allows simultaneous presentation of several places, or points in time.
-Essential to Li Dafang’s work is the size of his paintings because only in the formats he opts for — the scenario of devastation in The Rope Is My Home (2005), for instance, spans an area of 200 x 900 cm — can the viewer enjoy a free rambling gaze, a wandering of the eyes through the image landscape.
+It is these structures of reference between title and work, and also to other formal means of visual narration, that Li Dafang has been experimenting with since the early 1990s.
+He likes to make use of the difference between painting and text that is specific to each medium: while in words, there can only be successive narration, the visual dimension allows the simultaneous presentation of several places, or points in time.
+An essential element of Li Dafang’s work is the size of his paintings because only in the formats he opts for—the scenario of devastation in The Rope Is My Home (2005), for instance, spans over an area of 200 x 900 cm — can the viewer enjoy that freely rambling gaze, that wandering of the eyes through the image landscape.

-After 2005, the conceptual tightrope act between fictionality and reality becomes the determining esthetic premise for the artist.
+After 2005, the tightrope act between fictionality and reality becomes the determining esthetic premise.
 He now refrains from directly using script in his paintings.
-While before intense colors prevailed, they gave way to misty grays, blues and browns, reinforcing the impression of the illusionary.
-The portrait-like, close-up perspective has changed to an observer status, maintaining a discreet distance.
-Also the type of action shown in the paintings is different.
+While before intense colors prevailed, they gave way to misty grays, blues and browns, reinforcing the impression of the illusory.
+The portrait-like, close-up perspective has changed to an observer status, maintaining discreet distance.
+The types of action shown in the paintings is different.
 Where Li Dafang used to prefer threatening or even overtly violent scenes from everyday life, he now displays mysterious arrangements in inhospitable spaces and landscapes where strange characters ply their strange trade.
-For instance, in the diptych of Second Uncle, what is the almost naked young man doing on that deserted factory shop floor suffused with blue light?
+In the diptych of Second Uncle, what is the near naked young man doing on a deserted factory shop floor suffused with blue light?

 Li Dafang is an artist pushing the boundaries.
 His paintings work by blending various time levels and spaces.
 Reminiscent of Proust’s madeleine effect, in his most recent pieces he succeeds at either having slivers of contemporary reality become a trigger of (especially) literary memories or, vice versa, letting the (re)reading of texts be the catalyst for a journey to the places of the personal past.